YosysHQ/riscv-formal/docs/source/rvfi.rst

 There is also no extension to the RVFI port necessary to accommodate the ``LR``, ``SC``, ``FENCE`` and ``FENCE.I`` instructions.

-Verification of this instructions for a single-core systems can be done using the RVFI port only.
+Verification of these instructions for single-core systems can be done using the RVFI port only.
 A strategy must be defined to verify their correct behavior in multicore systems.